nathan78906/InternHub/doc/sprint1/sprint1.md

     different applications to use, and agreeing to use Mongo
   - We needed the database to be filled with fictitious job postings so that we could see these postings in the front-end portion of our website
+  - Problem was raised later on that Mongo was too difficult to set up in the given time for the sprint, so we decided to move to SQL
+  - Created database in SQL by second scrum meeting and we needed to (1) use UI to create jobs on the site and (2) Add the job to the datebase table.
+We plan to do (1) by using a script instead of getting data via command line, and (2) by doing more research on Django and continually test until we can successfully add jobs

 Backlog: